Masai Mara National Park | Best Time to Visit Masai Mara | Great Migration Safari | People Birding & Mammal List

 The Masai People

-The Masai Mara tour would seem incomplete without an encounter with the legendary Masai people from which the reserve derives the name.
+Masai Mara National Park – The Masai Mara tour would seem incomplete without an encounter with the legendary Masai people from which the reserve derives the name.
 They are strongly independent people, still paying a lot of attention to their traditional rituals.
-Strikingly tall and slender, swathed in brilliant locally made red cloth, hung about with beads and metal jewelry.
+Strikingly tall and slender, swathed in brilliant locally made red cloth, hung about with beads and metal jewellery.
 Young men prefer long, plaited, ochre-daubed hairstyles and have a formidable reputation for glamour, prowess, and ferocity.

 Traditionally the Maasai live off the milk and blood of their beloved cattle and believe that all the animals in the world are theirs.